Shazammon/p1-wheel-of-fortune/README.md

 ## MVP
-Render a start screen with instructions on how to play
+- Render a start screen with game play instructions

-Render a game screen with:
+- Render a game screen with wheel, puzzle, letter tiles, message board, buttons, input boxes, and cash balances
-- Wheel of Fortune banner
-- A colorful wheel with point values attached to each slice of the wheel
-- Message board
-- Output screen showing point values
-- Running total values for each player
-- Buttons to start game, spin, enter the letter guess, solve the puzzle, reset game
-- Input box to guess a letter or the puzzle
-- Puzzle board screen with white tiles representing letters of the word

-Render the winning screen and prize

-Create array of possible word/phrase options with corresponding categories that are randomly selected at the start of a new game.
-Once a word is used, it goes to the back of the queue and is not selected again until all words/phrases have been used.

-Render a dollar value on the screen after a player presses the "Spin" button - the value is chosen from an array of possible dollar values

-Create logic to display prompts on message board at the correct time, e.g. "Player 1, it's your turn.
-Spin the wheel!", "Player 1, guess
+- Randomly generate puzzle and puzzle can only be played once

+- Randomly generate a value after spin

+- Render messages guiding players through gameplay

-Create logic to check if a letter is in the given word/phrase, appropriate points added to to respective player if letter is in word
+- Create logic to check if a letter is in the given word/phrase, appropriate points added to to respective player if letter is in word

-Create logic to continue with same player if correct letter is guessed, and switch to next player if letter is not in word
+- Create logic to continue with same player if correct letter is guessed, and switch to next player if letter is not in word

-When player selects "Solve the Puzzle" button, checks if phrase is correct and if yes, projects the winning message
+- When player selects "Solve the Puzzle" button, checks if phrase is correct and if yes, projects the winning message

-The "start new game" button resets the game and randomly generates a new word puzzle
+- The "start new game" button resets the game and randomly generates a new word puzzle